pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

      displayFormErrMsg function:

-        Is called by the formValidation object methods.
+        Is called by the formValidation object methods. formValidation error objects are name after specific errors i.e., emailBlankErr, invalidEmailFormat
-          When there are errors, the displayFormErrMsg function tests formValidation object values for true or false and displays appropriate errors under the appropriate input field or selector
+                thewse are tested for true or false displays appropriate errors under the appropriate input field or selector

       on Submit, a formValidation.inValidReqFields value is tested if 0, if not 0, the form is not submitted and the errors are displayed.